 Operational expenses were up in the quarter under review but remained perfectly within our full-year 2024 guidance.
 Insurance service expenses were higher, partly as a result of the storms and floods in Central Europe, especially Storm Boris.
 To date, we are helping some 10 000 customers alleviate the impact of the floods caused by this storm.
 Next to that, we established a donation fund.
 Loan loss impairment charges, excluding the reserve for geopolitical and macroeconomic uncertainties, were up on the level recorded in the previous quarter, leading to a credit cost ratio of 16 basis points for the first nine months of 2024, substantially below the guidance.
-Including the reserve for geopolitical and macroeconomic static cost ratio store and macroeconomic uncertainties, were up on the level recorded in the previous quarter, leading to a credit cost ratio of 16 basis points for the first nine months of 2024, substantially below the guidance.
-Including the reserve for geopolitical and macroeconomic uncertainties points for the first nine months of 2024.
+Including the reserve for geopolitical and macroeconomic uncertainties, the credit cost ratio stood at 10 basis points for the first nine months of 2024.
 In the quarter under review, we also booked a one-off 79-million-euros gain, under 'share in results of associated companies & joint ventures'.

 Our solvency position remained strong, with a fully loaded common equity ratio of 15.2% at the end of September 2024.
 Our liquidity position remained very solid too, as illustrated by an LCR of 159% and NSFR of 142%.
-As already announced earlier, we will - in line with our general dividend policy - pay an interim dividend of 1 euro per share on 14 November 2024 as an advance on the total dividend for financial year 2024.
+As already announced earlier, we will - in line with our general dividend policy - pay an interim dividend of 1 euro per share on 14 November 2024 as an advance on the total dividend for financial year 2024